These pickleball footwork drills are designed to help pickleball players move effortlessly around the court.

 As the right leg pulls the players body right, the left foot will come off the ground and swing to the right.
 Once the players center of gravity is far enough to the right the right foot will leave the ground and the left foot will replace it.
 The right foot will then take the new position again wider than shoulder width away from the left.

-This foot work can be repeated as many times as necessary to move the athlete across the court.
+This foot work (see also ‘What Is A Foot Fault?‘) can be repeated as many times as necessary to move the athlete across the court.

 * Note: A great tool to work on Pickleball footwork drills is an agility ladder.
 I use this agility ladder in my physical therapy clinic.
 Click here to check availability on Amazon.